How does this medication work? What will it do for me?

 How should I use this medication?

-The dose of diazepam rectal gel is individualized according to weight and age.
+The dose of diazepam rectal gel will be determined for each individual according to weight and age.

 Since the dose of diazepam rectal gel is available in fixed unit doses of 5 mg, 10 mg, 15 mg, and 20 mg only, the prescribed dose is obtained by rounding upward to the next available dose.
 For seniors, it is recommended that the dosage be rounded downwards.